 Step 2 - Self-assessment

 After this initial phase, the microfinance institution should take the initiative and drive the process of its implementation.
-The next step is to fill-out a self-assessment tool in order to estimate the degree of its compliance with the clauses of the Code at the start of the implementation process.
+The next step is to fill out a self-assessment tool (2021 update - view previous version of the self-assessment tool here) in order to estimate the degree of its compliance with the clauses of the Code at the start of the implementation process.
 On this basis, the institution may request Technical Assistance to support them with the implementation of all clauses of the Code and ensure a successful evaluation procedure.